tamerthamoqa/facenet-pytorch-glint360k/README.md

 ## How to import and use the model
 1. Download the model weights from the link above into your project.
-2. Import the 'resnet34.py' module from the 'models/' folder into your project.
+2. Import the 'resnet.py' and the 'utils_resnet.py' modules from the 'models/' folder into your project in the same directory.
-3. Import the module and instantiate the model like the following example:
+3. Import the 'resnet.py' module and instantiate the model like the following example:

 ```
-from resnet34 import Resnet34Triplet
+from resnet import Resnet34Triplet

 checkpoint = torch.load('model_resnet34_triplet.pt')
 model = Resnet34Triplet(embedding_dimension=checkpoint['embedding_dimension'])